rubengardner/rpsls/README.md

 * The footer code came from the Love Running projects
 * The icons in the footer, instructions sections and game sections came from [Font Awesome](https://fontawesome.com/)
 * The progress bar code representing the health bar came from [CSS Tricks](https://css-tricks.com/html5-progress-element/)
-* The code for making the health bar loose heath in time steps was tacken from stack overflow [Stack Overflow](https://stackoverflow.com/questions/2956966/javascript-telling-setinterval-to-only-fire-x-amount-of-times)
+* The code for making the health bar loose heath in time steps was taken from stack overflow [Stack Overflow](https://stackoverflow.com/questions/2956966/javascript-telling-setinterval-to-only-fire-x-amount-of-times)

 ### Content